Addigy

 SCEP Profile

-The second step is to add a SCEP Profile to your Blueprint.
-Therefore, add a new SCEP Library Item and configure it as below:
+The second step is to create a new SCEP Profile for device certificate deployment as below:

-• URL: The static SCEP endpoint of SCEPman you configured above
+• URL: The static SCEP endpoint of SCEPman that you configured in a previous step, you can get it from SCEPman homepage, see below:

 • Challenge: Is required to authenticate CSR requests sent to SCEPman's static SCEP interface.
-It must match the value you have configured above.
+It must match the value of the setting AppConfig:StaticValidation:RequestPassword that you previously configured.

 Last updated